ads-mirrors/auditing.testssl.sh/FAQ.md

 * Will you backport TLS 1.3, QUIC or some other modern crypto to the supplied OpenSSL-bad version?
   * That is not going to happen as it's more resource efficient use the vendor supplied version and compensate deficiencies with either the OpenSSL-bad version or with bash sockets as/where we see it fit.
-  * Also likely there won't be another set of compiled binaries --unless the sky falls on our head.
+  * Also likely there won't be another set of compiled binaries --unless the sky falls on our heads.

 * Where can I find infos about "your" OpenSSL version?
   * Source code, documentation and license see [here](https://github.com/testssl/openssl-1.0.2.bad).
 You may use it for testing.
 But don't use it in production on a server or as a client in any other context like testssl.sh!